What Makes You a High-Risk Driver?

 Top High-Risk Insurance Companies

-Progressive consistently ranks among the best options for high-risk drivers, particularly those with DUI convictions or at-fault accidents.
-They offer SR-22 filing in most states, extensive discount programs, and their Snapshot telematics program can meaningfully reward improving drivers.
-MoneyGeek scores Progressive a 90/100 for this segment.
+Progressive consistently ranks among the best options for high-risk drivers, particularly for DUI convictions — often coming in below the national DUI average.
+They offer SR-22 filing in most states, extensive discount programs, and their Snapshot telematics program can reward improving drivers (though be aware it can also increase rates based on monitored behavior).

 The General specializes exclusively in high-risk and non-standard insurance.
-They accept drivers other companies won't insure and offer flexible payment plans, though their rates may be higher than mainstream competitors.
-They provide options for drivers with multiple violations, suspended licenses, and serious accidents.
+They accept drivers other companies won't insure and offer flexible payment plans — including drivers with multiple violations, suspended licenses, and serious accidents.

-Direct Auto focuses on high-risk drivers and maintains physical office locations in many states, allowing face-to-face consultations for drivers who prefer in-person service.
+Direct Auto focuses on high-risk drivers and maintains physical office locations in many states, making it a solid option for drivers who prefer in-person service.

-Dairyland is a strong non-standard specialist with a 4.3 NerdWallet rating.
-They offer SR-22 filing — sometimes without extra fees — and are a solid option for drivers who have been declined by standard carriers.
+Dairyland is a strong non-standard specialist that offers SR-22 filing — sometimes without extra fees — and is a solid option for drivers who have been declined by standard carriers.
+Learn more about your options with our non-standard auto insurance guide.

 Other Competitive Options

-Nationwide offers an industry-leading safe driver discount of up to 40% through their SmartRide telematics program, which focuses on your current driving habits rather than your past record — a major advantage for high-risk drivers.
-Kemper and Bristol West (a Progressive subsidiary) round out the specialist field, both handling non-standard auto insurance cases that standard carriers decline.
-USAA is worth a quote if you or an immediate family member has military service, as they consistently post the lowest rates even for high-risk profiles.
+Nationwide offers an industry-leading safe driver discount of up to 40% through their SmartRide telematics program, which focuses on your current driving habits rather than your past record — and it cannot raise your rates.
+Travelers earns high marks for coverage options and financial stability.
+USAA is worth a quote if you or an immediate family member has military service, as they consistently post competitive rates even for high-risk profiles.

 Shopping Strategy for High-Risk Drivers

 Contact at least five insurers when shopping as a high-risk driver.
-Request quotes from both specialists (The General, Direct Auto, Dairyland, Kemper) and major carriers that accept high-risk drivers (Travelers, Progressive, GEICO, State Farm).
+Request quotes from both specialists (The General, Direct Auto, Dairyland) and major carriers that accept high-risk drivers (Progressive, GEICO, State Farm, Nationwide).
 Rate differences can easily exceed $1,000 annually between the highest and lowest quotes.

 State Assigned Risk Pools